What should you do if you hit a pothole?

 News article published on: 1st June 2019

-Potholes are an increasing menace on London’s roads.
+Potholes are an increasing menace on London’s roads and cause of cycling accidents.
 With one in five roads nationwide are blighted with them nationwide, some cyclists do fall victim to the pothole, and can suffer life changing injuries as a consequence.
 It is therefore extremely important to take certain steps when you do hit a pothole – let’s have a look at those steps now.

 Seven essential steps: